blurPP/ssd1681_epaper_driver_micropython/README.md

 - `ssd1681_driver_fonts.py` - Font data
 - `example_ssd1681.py` - Demo/example code

+## Contributing

+This driver was developed as a personal learning project.
+While comments and suggestions are welcome, please note that this is maintained by an amateur developer and no active development or support is planned.
+Feel free to fork and modify for your own needs!

 ## License

 MIT License - see LICENSE file for details.